TRAP33ZOID/zoiddd/README.md

 **Quick Debug Steps:**
 1. Make a test call to +1 (510) 370 5981
-2. Check terminal logs for "📞 End-of-call report received"
+2. Check terminal logs for "📊 [VAPI] End-of-Call Report Received"
 3. If not present → VAPI configuration issue
-4. If present but no "✅ Call log saved" → database/API issue
+4. If present but no "✅ Call log stored" → database/API issue

 **Temporary Workaround:** Phone system works perfectly without dashboard.
 Call logs are a monitoring feature, not required for core functionality.